What Is Wheated Bourbon? A Guide to the Softer Sip

 A glass of wheated bourbon with wheat stalks, the key ingredient in its smooth mash bill.

 A bourbon’s character is not an accident; it’s a choice.
-Long before the spirit ever touches a barrel, its destiny is shaped by the grains selected for its mash bill.
+Long before the spirit ever touches a barrel, its destiny is shaped by the grains in its mash bill.
 While corn provides the sweet foundation, the secondary grain determines its personality.
-Choosing wheat over the more conventional rye is a deliberate act of craftsmanship, an intentional move toward a softer, more elegant profile.
-This is more than just a wheated bourbon mash bill explained; it’s an appreciation for the distiller’s art.
-This single decision creates a spirit of nuance and approachability, echoing a philosophy that sometimes a gentler touch can create the most profound and memorable result.
+Choosing wheat over rye is a deliberate move toward a softer, more elegant profile.
+This single decision creates a spirit of nuance and approachability.
+This guide explains everything you need to know about wheated bourbon, from its unique wheated mash bill to its famously smooth character.

 Key Takeaways